Monday, September 16, 2024

 2023- 1850

-2024 -1150 as of 9/14
+2024 -1560 as of mid November

 I don't race or hardly do so.
 Only one recent live event done which was a 5k May 2023.
 First place my division but there were just two of us in age group.
 Best though was did it the two son in laws and the last mile was at sub 8 pace.
 Over all 31:55 first mile was 13 minutes.